parro-it/libui-napi/docs/attributedstring.md

 See [here](https://docs.microsoft.com/de-de/typography/opentype/spec/featuretags) for more information and a list of feature tags.

+All `tag` arguments in the following methods *must* be strings of length 4.

 Example: Setting `liga` to `1` enables ligatures (not supported by every font):

 ```js